Journey to Silius: Plot

 In the year 373 of the new space age calendar, overpopulation of Earth has led to increased demand for emigration to space colonies.
-Jay McCray, the son of a scientist responsible for development of space colony #428 in the Silius Solar System (SSS), prepares to move there in order to follow in his father's footsteps.
-However, the space station is obliterated in an explosion, killing the entire research team and destroying all data on board.
+Jay McCray, the son of a scientist responsible for development of space colony #428 in the Silius Solar System (SSS), prepares to move there in order to follow in his father's footsteps, but the space station is obliterated in an explosion, killing the entire research team and destroying all data on board.

 In his father's home, Jay discovers a floppy disk containing not only the complete SSS colony plans but a personal message from his father asking that he complete the projects should terrorists succeed in destroying the colony.
 To protect the colony plans and to avenge his father's death, Jay sets out to fight the terrorists responsible for the space colony's destruction.

 Development

-Journey to Silius was originally conceived as a game based on the 1984 film The Terminator.
-However, Sunsoft lost the license during development and as a result the plot and graphics were altered before release.
+Journey to Silius was originally conceived as a game based on the 1984 film The Terminator, but Sunsoft lost the license during development and as a result the plot and graphics were altered before release.

-The American version features a different design for the player character from the one used in the Japanese and European versions (which depict the main character in a futuristic armor and helmet, instead of having his head exposed).
-A pre-release build of the Japanese version, simply titled Rough, featured the same player character design used for the retail release of the American version.
+The American version was the first version of the game released and featured a design for the player character in which his face is exposed.
+For the later-released Japanese and European versions, the player character design was changed, having his whole body covered in armor.

 The soundtrack was composed by Naoki Kodaka.
 Most NES composers would use the digital channel for sampled drums and the other channels for melodic content, but for Journey to Silius, Kodaka, with the programming assistance of Nobuyuki Hara, Shinichi Seya, and Naohisa Morota used the digital channel for a sampled bassline, and the triangle channel for a kick drum.

-Ports
+Re-releases

 Rough World was re-released in Japan in a two-in-one compilation for the PlayStation titled Memorial Series: Sunsoft Vol. 5, which also included Hebereke.
-On December 12, 2019, the game was ported to the Nintendo Switch for Nintendo Switch Online subscribers.
+The game was re-released on the Nintendo Switch through the Nintendo Classics service in December 2019.

 Reception

-While the game itself never received wide acclaim in Western markets, the music has been widely praised and has been subject of numerous remixes, such as the video game music website OverClocked ReMix's "JURN3Y 2 51L1U5" project.
+While the game itself never received wide acclaim in Western markets, the music has been widely praised.